 While the grill preheats, make the teriyaki glaze: Combine the soy sauce, mirin, brown sugar, and sake in a small saucepan over medium-high heat and bring to a boil.
 Reduce the heat and simmer the sauce until it is thick enough to coat the back of a spoon, about 15 minutes.
 Set aside.

 Line a rimmed baking sheet with aluminum foil and spray the foil with nonstick cooking spray.
 (Or oil it with vegetable oil.)
 Arrange the fish on the foiled baking sheet and brush the fillets with the teriyaki glaze using a basting brush.

 Transfer the cod fillets to plates and serve with the Ginger-Scallion Ramen.
+Enjoy!